prakhar-ai/Cisco-Webex-Downloader-Bookmarklet/README.md

 - The download will start automatically

 ## Credits
-- This project heavily borrows from the [WebXDownloader](https://github.com/jacopo-j/WebXDownloader) project by [Japoco Jannone](https://github.com/jacopo-j)
+- This project heavily borrows from the [WebXDownloader](https://github.com/jacopo-j/WebXDownloader) project by [Japoco Jannone](https://github.com/jacopo-j).This project fixes some issues with the WebXDownloader project by adding support for password protected recordings and packaging it into a neat bookmarklet.